 So it depends on which role you're interested in, as to how you might enter and train.
 Discover more about whether a career in public health is for you; you might also find it helpful to take a look at our career planning section.

 Opportunities exist in within national government, local government, the NHS, higher education institutions, the armed services as well as the voluntary and community (or third) sector too.
-Find out more about employers of public health staff.

 A level 6 (degree level) apprenticeship in public health is available in some areas.
 Other apprenticeships can be relevant to developing a career in public health, so visit our apprenticeships page for further information.